pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class references [COMMAND-OPTIONS] CLASSNAME

-      Get the reference classes for the CLASSNAME.
+      Get the reference classes for CLASSNAME.

       Get the reference classes (or their classnames) for the CLASSNAME argument filtered by the role and result class options and modified  by the other